brandur/sinatra-router/README.md

 ## Passing and X-Cascade

-Sinatra-router supports Rack's `X-Cascade` standard so that modules are able to transparently pass from one to the other as if they were part of the same application:
+Sinatra and sinatra-router support Rack's `X-Cascade` standard so that modules are able to transparently pass from one to the other as if they were part of the same application:

 ``` ruby
 module API